 Because San Francisco is a large city, there are many different options using points for a free stay.
 Let’s look at a few.

 The Hyatt Centric Hotel located near Fisherman’s Wharf is a great location because the wharf is fun and an iconic part of San Francisco.
 You can stay here for 20,000 Hyatt points a night.
-You can get these points by transferring Ultimate Rewards from a Chase Ultimate Rewards credit card or by applying for the Chase World of Hyatt Credit Card.
-If you go for the Hyatt Credit Card, you will earn 25,000 Bonus Points after $3,000 in purchases within 3 months of account opening.
-Plus, you can earn an additional 25,000 Bonus Points after $6,000 total in purchases within 6 months of account opening.
-The annual fee of $95 is not waived in the first year.
-However, you will receive a category 1-4 certificate every year on your application anniversary if you renew.
+You can get these points by transferring Ultimate Rewards from a Chase Ultimate Rewards credit card or by applying for one of the Chase World of Hyatt Credit Cards.
+You will receive a category 1-4 certificate every year on your application anniversary if you renew.

 Another great location to stay in San Francisco is near Union Square.
 From here you have access to all the best in shopping this city offers as well as many theatre options.
 Can I say how much I love to see musicals?
 One of my best trips to San Francisco involved an afternoon matinee of Les Miserables with incredible seats!
 My favorite hotel to stay at is the Marriott Westin St. Francis.
 We used to stay there when my husband went to a lumber convention and it was paid for so it was free for us.
 You, too, can stay for free here if you use Marriott Bonvoy points from one of these Marriott credit cards.

 Another iconic hotel in San Francisco is the Intercontinental Mark Hopkins Hotel.
-For a mere 40,000 IHG points, you can stay on Nob Hill.
+For about 50,000 IHG points, you can stay on Nob Hill.
 If you do, be sure and go to the Top of the Mark Lounge and enjoy the unbelievable views of this city!
 I love my IHG credit card.
 Actually, I love all my hotel credit cards and renew them year after year.

 Within each of these brands, you can find multiple options to use your points for free nights in San Francisco on points.
 Whether luxury or economy is your preference, you can find it for a stay in San Francisco.